felixsc1/damn-vulnerable-defi-brownie/README.md

 ## Notes

-- Challenges I've added and solved so far (more to follow):
+- Challenges added and solved so far (more to follow):
-    - Unstoppable
+    - #1 Unstoppable
-    - Naive Receiver
+    - #2 Naive Receiver
+    - #3 Truster

 - Make sure you have openzeppelin-contracts (4.4.2) imported via the brownie package manager.